STEP UP TO A BETTER FUTURE

 Play an important role in making buildings more energy-efficient, healthy, and environmentally sustainable places to live and work by becoming a Green Globes Emerging Professional, Green Globes Professional®, Green Globes Assessor®, Guiding Principles Compliance Professional®, or Fellow.
 Our trained professional network supports the growth of green building certifications and increases national awareness of green building best practices.

 The Green Globes Emerging Professional (GGEP) program is designed for college students pursuing a design, engineering, and/or sustainability degree, although students in any discipline are welcome.
 GGEP candidates may also be architects, engineers, or sustainability professionals early in their career who do not have the 5 years of experience required to become a Green Globes Professional (GGP).
 For more information on becoming a GGEP click here.

 Intended for experienced building industry professionals who work with the federal government, this professional designation positions you as an expert in the Guiding Principles Compliance (GPC) sustainable building rating system.
-Certified GPCPs may offer their services as consultants and project managers on GPC building assessments to help federal clients make their buildings more compliant with green regulations.
+Credentialed GPCPs may offer their services as consultants and project managers on GPC building assessments to help federal clients make their buildings more compliant with green regulations.
 For more information on becoming a GPCP click here.

 GBI’s Green Globes or Guiding Principles Compliance Fellow distinctions recognize those who have demonstrated outstanding success in the improvement of the built environment through GBI’s Green Globes and/or Guiding Principles Compliance programs.
 For more information on becoming a GGF or GPCF click here.